Mexican restaurant coming to downtown Youngstown

 YOUNGSTOWN — A Mexican restaurant is expected to open by February at the former Commonwealth Land Title Agency of Youngstown Inc. building on North Phelps Street.

-The owners of the downtown restaurant, to be called Gringos Tacos and Tequilla, are investing about $200,000 in the building.
+The owners of the downtown restaurant, to be called Gringos Tacos and Tequila, are investing about $200,000 in the building.

 The restaurant will be located at 20 and 24 N. Phelps St. That street will be closed to vehicular traffic by late spring.